 CUTA's Transit Ambassador Program will help your transit system create or expand upon a culture of customer service by empowering your employees with skills to better handle the many situations that arise when interacting with a customer.
 This program is very flexible and customizable: use it as is "off the shelf", or modify it to meet your specific implementation objectives.

-The Transit Ambassador program is comprised of a series of training modules which address many different topics in customer service.
-These modules are broken grouped as follows:
+The Transit Ambassador program is comprised of a series of training modules which address crucial topics in customer service.
+These modules are grouped as follows: